Facebook Pixel

 This little tree has both tasty fruit and fragrant flowers – sometimes both at once.
 It can bring pleasure for months, or even years, with the right care.
 It is a cross between a lemon and a kumquat.
 The fruit is smaller but tastes very similar to a lemon with a sweet edible rind and is great for flavouring cooked dishes or slicing in cold drinks.

-Citrus trees will benefit from citrus feed every few weeks to encourage growth.
-If you need to repot your plant, its best to do so in the spring in citrus compost.
-As a general rule they flower in Summer and fruits ripen in the winter.
-The fruits are ready to harvest when they turn yellow and are slightly sweeter than limes with an edible rind.
+If you need to repot your plant, its best to do so in the spring in a free draining compost.
+As a rule, they flower in spring/ summer and fruits ripen in the winter.

-The most common problem with citrus trees is leaves dropping due to over or under watering.
+Leaf drop is the most common problem with citrus and is usually due to over or under watering.
 A return to a regular watering routine should help your plant recover, but in severe cases it may be necessary to cut off any dead growth and be patient while it recovers.
+You can find out more watering advice and useful top tips for year round care here - https://plants4presents.co.uk/citrus-tree-care.

 We found other products you might like!